-The Series 2010C Bonds (the "Super Sinker Bonds") are subject to special mandatory redemption prior to maturity, in whole or in part, at a redemption price equal to the principal amount thereof to be redeemed, plus interest accrued thereon to the date fixed for redemption, on each Interest Payment Date from Excess Pledged Revenues (as defined below).
-Redemptions of Super Sinker Bonds are not scheduled amortization payments and are to be made only from, and to the extent the Authority determines there are, such Excess Pledged Revenues as provided in the Bond Resolution.
+The Series 2010C Bonds (the "Super Sinker Bonds") are subject to special mandatory redemption prior to maturity, in whole or in part in Authorized Denominations, at a redemption price equal to the principal amount thereof to be redeemed, plus accrued interest to the date of redemption, on any Interest Payment Date, beginning on July 1, 2011, from Excess Pledged Revenues (as defined below), if any.
 See "DEBT SERVICE AND COVERAGE SCHEDULES - Coverage Schedule."